 In this section we evaluate the performance of the predictive buffering algorithm using trace-driven simulations.
 There are two sets of trace data in the simulations.

-The first set is obtained from the NLANR PMA archive [15], which captured the packet-level trace data at an Internet gateway at Bell Labs in 2002.
-We divide the one-day trace into separate one-hour sub-traces and use them as cross traffic in the simulation topology depicted in Fig. 1.
+The first set from the NLANR PMA archive [15], which captured the packet-level trace data at an Internet gateway at Bell Labs in 2002.
+The second set of trace data is obtained from our measurements conducted in the PlanetLab [17].
+These traffic traces are then used as cross traffic in the simulation topology in Fig. 1.

 The simulator is implemented using NS2 [16], with up to N senders {S1, S2, ..., SN} transmitting data simultaneously to the receiver R using TCP as the transport.
 The senders do not perform additional rate control and simply transmit data as fast as TCP allows.
 We choose TCP for its ability to automatically adapt to the network load (i.e., the cross traffic) to obtain a fair share of the available bandwidth for transporting video data.
-Other transport protocols such as TFRC [13] can also be used as long as they have built-in congestion control algorithm.
+Other transport protocols such as TFRC [13] can also be used.
 The predictive buffering algorithm operates independently from the actual transport protocol used.